jum4r/personal-assess-lab/README.md

 9. Back on your PC, observe cmd
 10. Ensure that ping is succesful then ctrl + c to stop ping

-### Using Powershell to Create Custon Logs
+### Using Powershell with IP Geolocation to Create Custom Logs
 <img width="786" alt="image" src="https://i.imgur.com/AMmdgy5.png">

-1. Back in the VM, open the browser
+1. Back in the VM, open the browser.
-2. Head to [Powershell Script](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1) and copy the script
+2. Head to [Powershell Script](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1) and copy the script.
-3. Windows search Powershell ISE and open
+3. Windows search for Powershell ISE and open it.
-4. Click New Script then paste the script
+4. Click "New Script" and then paste the script.
-5. Click Save Script; save to Desktop as Log_Exporter
+5. Click "Save Script" and save it to the Desktop as "Log_Exporter."
-6. Go to [IP Geo Location](https://ipgeolocation.io/) and create a free account
+6. Go to [IP Geo Location](https://ipgeolocation.io/) and create a free account.
-7. Copy your unique API key
+7. Copy your unique API key.
-8. Back in Powershell, look for $API_KEY
+8. Back in Powershell, look for $API_KEY.
-9. Paste your unique API Key over the existing one
+9. Paste your unique API Key over the existing one.
-10. Run the script
+10. Run the script.
-11. Press Windows key + r then type C:\ProgramData\
+11. Press the Windows key + R, then type "C:\ProgramData"
-12. Open failed_rdp text file and copy everything
+12. Open the "failed_rdp" text file and copy everything.
-13. Minimize the VM
+13. Minimize the VM.
-14. Back on your PC open Notepad and paste the logs
+14. Back on your PC, open Notepad, and paste the logs.
-15. Save to desktop and name it failed_rdp.log
+15. Save it to the desktop and name it "failed_rdp.log."

-### Using Powershell to Create Custon Logs
+### Synchronizing Logs Between LAW and the VM
 <img width="786" alt="image" src="https://i.imgur.com/MuVqzP4.png">

 1. Head back to [Azure Portal](https://portal.azure.com)